vedph/cadmus-doc/migration/rendering/samples/tei-simple.md

 # Rendering Sample - Simple TEI

 This example shows a TEI rendition of the simplest critical text scenario: just a text and its critical apparatus, with no additional layers.
+The purpose of this rendition is generating a text with embedded apparatus variants.

-The configuration follows:
+The configuration follows; it first defines a number of components with their settings (under `Options`) and an arbitrarily chosen key; and then references these configured components via their keys.

 ```json
 {